- Home

 IV drips

-While IV treatments can be helpful in a clinical setting, a 2020 study concluded that there was insufficient evidence to recommend their use outside of this.
-This is not to mention they are very expensive, with some treatments in Australia costing well over $200 a pop!
+While IV treatments can be helpful in a clinical setting, a 2020 study concluded that there was insufficient evidence to recommend their use outside of this setting.
+This is not to mention they are very expensive, with some treatments in Australia costing well over $200 a drip!
 While patient empowerment is generally a good thing, IV fluids on demand may not be the best example.

 IV therapy is an invasive procedure that carries some risks.
 Side effects may include bruising, bleeding, and swelling at the insertion site.
 Some vitamins can actually be harmful to the body in larger amounts than we need.
 There is also the risk of cross-contamination, especially as these clinics are unregulated in Australia.
 It’s best to receive IV therapy in a hospital with trained medical specialists and only when advised by your doctor.